Organ Thieves: Somewhere Between Free Men and Slaves (2009–2013)

 On October 23, 2010, the band played as a guest act at the Horseshoe Tavern in Toronto, Ontario, supporting Gentlemen Husbands' on their EP release show.
 At this show, drummer Theo McKibbon of The Bad Ideas, who also played the same night, has filled-in for Matt Worobec.
 Though, a few days after the show, the band's Facebook page was updated with McKibbon's name in the "Band members" section, hinting on him joining the band permanently as Worobec's replacement, though no official announcement from the band has been made.
-A month later, frontman Chuck Coles has confirmed that drummer Matt Worobec decided to leave the band due to personal reasons, and that Theo McKibbon is indeed his official replacement.
+A month later, frontman Chuck Coles has confirmed that drummer Matt Worobec decided to leave the band for personal reasons, and that Theo McKibbon is indeed his official replacement.

 In May 2011, the band entered Coalition Studio to re-record some songs and do some additional recordings.
 It was then announced that the album, to be titled Somewhere Between Free Men and Slaves, is set to be released in summer 2011, but it since has been delayed to an unspecified date.
 On November 21, 2011, Dave Baksh has announced through a fansite that the band has signed with MapleMusic Recordings in Canada.
 In January 2012, it was announced through a Canadian press sheet that the band's debut full-length album Somewhere Between Free Men and Slaves would be finally released on April 24, 2012 through MapleMusic Recordings, and supported by a single show in Toronto, Ontario on March 21, supporting the recently reunited Treble Charger.
 On April 3, 2012, the band released the debut single off their debut album, "Phoebe", through iTunes.